-1) Help us understand your organic opera Your full details will be on the complete Description attached - lescription of your organic b ousiness or plans.
+1) Help us understand your organic operation.
+Describe or attach a summary description of your organic business or plans.
+Your full details will be on the complete Organic System Plan you submit.
+Description attached

 2) How frequently do you review your ent all your practices and procedures? nd ensure it accurately reflects

 Per 7 CFR §205.201(a)(3), applicants response to this question.

 ☐ Annually ☐ Quarterly ☐ Month niy

 Other (describe):

 C. Contact Information

-1) Primary Contact Please designate one person in your operation to be CCOF's Primary Contact.
-This person will be listed in the CCOF online directory and in the National Organic Program Organic Integrity Database (OID).
-This person should be knowledgeable of your operation, your Organic System Plan, your operation's activities, applicable organic standards, and have the authority to act on behalf of the company.
-All communication will be sent to this contact.
+1) Primary Contact Please designate one person in your of and in the National Organic Program Corganic System Plan, your operation's company.
+All communication will be Organic Integrity Database (OID).
+This activities, applicable organic standard person should be knowled geable of your operation, you

 Name: Title:

 Phone: Email(s):

 2) Additional Contacts Please list all people at your operation authorized to conduct inspections, meet with inspectors, modify the OSP, or otherwise act on behalf of the company.
 Check the CC box for contacts that should receive all communication along with the Primary contact listed above.
 Attach an additional list if necessary.
 CC:

-Name/Title Phone number Email ос. 🗆
+Name/Title Phone number Email 00. 🗆

 CC: □

 Name/Title Phone number Email

 CC: □

 Name/Title Phone number Email

 D. Certification Program Informa ation

-Which organic standards are you apply apply:
+Which organic standards are you applying to be certified to?
+Check all that apply:

 For more information about CCOF certification programs, or to determine which program(s) you need, visit www.ccof.org/standards to review the CCOF Certification Services Program Manual or contact us by phone or email.
-USDA National Organic Program (NOP) Compliance

 Base program for operations in the US or Mexico.
 Farm operations converting to organic production with intention to be certified under the NOP will be reviewed for transitional certification.

-Complete the Organic System Plan
+Complete the Organic System Plan.

 ☐ Canadian Organic Regime Compliance

 Base program for operations in Canada only.
 Complete the COR Organic System Plan.

 CCOF Global Market Access Pro Export verification for: graiii.

 • Korea, Switzerland, and Taiwan; Mexethe GMA application. ico to Canada; Canada to t he US, the EU/UK, Japan,

 ☐ CCOF Mexico Compliance Progra

 Required for operations in Mexico; application. export verification for shipments to Me exico.
 Complete the Mexico Compliance Program

 2) Does this operation produce or handle

 ☐ Both organic and nonorganic produ ct(s) ີ່ Organic and transitional ເ oroduct(s)